swathi-425/Loan-Approval-Prediction/README.md

 This is a Machine Learning project that automates the loan eligibility process using a **Random Forest Classifier**.
 The model achieves **99.8% accuracy** and is deployed via **Streamlit**.

 ## 🚀 Live Demo
-You can access the live web application here: [PASTE YOUR STREAMLIT LINK HERE]
+You can access the live web application here: https://loan-approval-prediction-vzakmnfubmrzh4vt8gggjw.streamlit.app/

 ## 📌 Project Overview
 The goal of this project is to provide banks with an instant, data-driven tool to decide if a loan applicant is eligible.
 It reduces manual processing time and minimizes human bias.